Quokka: A code for two-moment AMR radiation hydrodynamics on GPUs: Methods

 We do not perform the slope-limiting and contact steepening steps of \citetalias{Colella_1984}.
-We instead enforce monotonicity of the reconstructed state by re-setting the interface state to lie between the values of the cells adjacent to the interface, following \cite{Mignone_2005}.
+We instead prevent new extrema in the reconstructed states by limiting the interface states at the faces of a given cell to the minimum and maximum of the cell-average values of cell under consideration and its two neighbouring cells along the axis of reconstruction, similar to the monotonicity constraint introduced by \cite{Mignone_2005}.
 This is followed by the extrema detection and overshoot correction step within each cell as described by \citetalias{Colella_1984}.
 In this step, the parabola assumed to exist across each cell is examined.
 If an `overshoot' (as defined by \citetalias{Colella_1984}) of the parabola is detected, we follow the original \citetalias{Colella_1984} prescription of performing linear reconstruction on the side of the cell affected by the overshoot.
 If an extremum is instead detected, rather than forcing the reconstruction to a constant value across the cell as done by \citetalias{Colella_1984}, we revert to performing a linear reconstruction within the affected cell, following \cite{Balsara_2017}.
-Either of these steps may make the interface states discontinuous, with distinct states associated with each of the two cells adjacent to an interface, which reduces the order of accuracy of the stencil.
-Since the overall algorithm is a combination of second order and (usually) fourth order steps, the overall order of accuracy of PPM is often referred to as `third order' (e.g., \citealt{Stone_2020}).
-However, we note that there exist fully fourth-order extensions of PPM \citep{Felker_2018}, but these methods do not allow local source terms to be evaluated independently for each cell while maintaining fourth-order accuracy.
+We note that these latter two steps only examine the interface values, and do not guarantee that the interface states lie within neighbouring cell-average values, and therefore the cell-average limiting carried out in the first step is not redundant.
+Any of these limiting steps may make the interface states discontinuous, with distinct states associated with each of the two cells adjacent to an interface.

 We also implement reconstruction based on a piecewise-linear method (PLM) using the monotonized-central (MC) slope limiter \citep{VanLeer_1977}.
 We use PPM reconstruction by default, but allow PLM reconstruction via a compile-time option.